New York Personal Injury Attorneys

 The New York Good Samaritan Law derives its name from the Biblical parable of a Samaritan man, generally seen as an outcast, stopping to help an injured traveler on the side of the road.
 A priest and a Levite had already passed the traveler without offering aid, and the Samaritan, the most unlikely person the traveler could imagine to render aid, carries the injured man on his back to the nearest town and even pays for his care.

 Good Samaritan laws empower average citizens to save lives in emergencies without fear of legal repercussions.
 A “Samaritan” must act in good faith to save a person’s life or provide emergency stabilizing care until paramedics arrive.
 Ultimately, no one should think twice about trying to save another person’s life.
-If you offer aid to an individual during a drug overdose, heart attack, or other life-threatening situation and face criminal charges or a civil lawsuit for your actions, contact an experienced attorney to discuss your options and how New York’s Good Samaritan Law applies to your case.
+If you offer aid to an individual during a drug overdose, heart attack, or other life-threatening situation and face criminal charges or a civil lawsuit for your actions, contact an experienced injury attorney in New York to discuss your options and how New York’s Good Samaritan Law applies to your case.